OsirisXx/LDCUIOTCapstone/ERD.md

 - Mapping: authenticationmethods.USERID → users.USERID
 - Delete: Not specified (assume RESTRICT)
 - Cardinality: ●< authenticationmethods to | users
 - Meaning: User can have multiple authentication methods.
+One user can have multiple fingerprint authentication methods (multiple fingers enrolled), each with a unique AUTHID and IDENTIFIER.

 8) Class Schedule Subject
 - Type: Many-to-One